2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

-In the present paper, following on from the work of Kramer-Tunnell and Dokchitser-Dokchitser, we consider the $2$-parity conjecture for Jacobians of hyperelliptic curves over quadratic extensions of the field of definition.
-Specifically, we prove the following result, which provides essentially the first examples of the $2$-parity conjecture in dimension greater than 1 (see \Cref{convention} for our conventions regarding hyperelliptic curves).
+Following on from the work of Kramer--Tunnell and Dokchitser--Dokchitser for elliptic curves, we consider the $2$-parity conjecture for Jacobians of hyperelliptic curves over quadratic extensions of their field of definition.
+Our main result is the following:

 \begin{theorem} Let $K$ be a number field and $L/K$ a quadratic extension.
-Let $C/K$ be the hyperelliptic curve $y^2=af(x)$ with $f\in \mathcal O_K[x]$ a monic seperable polynomial of degree $2g+1$ or $2g+2$, and let $J$ be the Jacobian of $C$.
-Suppose that
+Let $C/K$ be a hyperelliptic curve of genus $g\geq 2$ and let $J/K$ be the Jacobian of $C$.
+Suppose that $J$ has semistable reduction at each prime $\mathfrak{p}\nmid 2$ of $K$ which ramifies in $L/K$, and assume moreover that: